 Cellular Sites

-Cellular Sites are leased to rental real estate owners for additional income.
-Cell Sites can either be mounted to a structure or a freestanding pole (Cell Tower), and are electric communications antennas and equipment that provide signal surrounding areas for wireless communication devices.
-Cellular site leases can be very tricky to navigate and should be reviewed by a legal professional before signing to understand.
+Cellular towers (also called cell sites) lease space from rental real estate owners as a way for them to generate additional income.
+Cell Sites are usually either mounted to a structure or on a freestanding pole, and are electric communications antennas and equipment that provide signal surrounding areas for wireless communication devices.

 Food Hall